southalc/vault/README.md

 Configure an environment to use the custom hiera backend by using the 'vault_hiera_hash' function for the data_hash.
 This enables the Puppet server to lookup all key/value pairs stored on a Vault secrets path in a single lookup.
 You can also pass an array of 'uris' that may include variable references to be interpolated at runtime.
 Note that each uri results in a separate Vault request and will incur some overhead on the Puppet server.
-The 'options' hash requires a 'ca_trust' value, which is the certificate authority chain used to validate the TLS connection to Vault.
 ```
 hierarchy:
   - name: "Secrets from Vault"